nohc2001/InfinityBinaryInteger/README.md

 # InfinityBinaryInteger
-InfinityBinaryInteger is Special Utility of express numbers correctly and no error like floating point. ibi is integer class ibr is rational number class ibc is complex number class
+InfinityBinaryInteger is Special Utility of express numbers correctly and no "error like floating point". ibi is integer class ibr is rational number class ibc is complex number class